canonical/operator-workflows/TRIVY.md

 ## How to use

-If there is no need for customization, the test can be enabled by setting the parameter ``trivy-fs-enabled`` or ``trivy-image-enabled`` to true.
+If there is no need for customization, the test can be enabled by setting the parameter ``trivy-fs-enabled`` to true.

 For fs, the ``trivy-fs-ref`` has ``"."`` as default value.